soca-git/database-api/README.md

 <!-- ![Build](https://github.com/soca-git/stocks-api/actions/workflows/build.yml/badge.svg)
 ![Tests](https://github.com/soca-git/stocks-api/actions/workflows/dotnet.yml/badge.svg) -->

-> A personal project which aims to create an API-powered database application, which is currently intended to serve multiple projects.
+> A personal project which aims to create an API-driven database application, which is intended to serve multiple projects.
 > Note: this project is continuously being updated; progress is tracked [here](https://github.com/users/soca-git/projects/1/views/1).

 ## Database Migrations
 In order to propagate changes to the database from entity framework core, ```Microsoft.EntityFrameworkCore.Tools``` is installed into the startup project.